ClaRadu/Books/README.md

 ### BookStore v.1.03
 This is a virtual bookstore done for educational purposes so go on and educate yourself.

 This app was created to work straight out of the box so it will only require the laravel framework.
-See below for more info:
+See below for more info.

 ```
 Done using: